wilfredinni/javascript-cheatsheet/docs/cheatsheet/control-flow.md

 - `condition` is checked before each loop iteration.
 If it's `true`, the loop continues; if it's `false`, the loop stops.
 - `finalExpression` is executed at the end of each loop iteration, usually to update the counter.

-Here's an example:

 ```javascript
 for (let i = 0; i < 5; i++) {
   console.log(i);
 }
 ```

-In this example, the loop will print the numbers 0 through 4 to the console.
+The  `for` loop will print the numbers 0 through 4 to the console.
 The variable `i` starts at 0 and is incremented by 1 after each loop iteration.
 When `i` becomes 5, the condition `i < 5` is no longer true, so the loop stops running.

 ## For loops vs Array methods

-The choice between a `for` loop and array methods like `forEach`, `map`, `filter`, `reduce`, etc., depends on the specific situation and your personal preference.
+The choice between a `for` loop and <router-link to="/cheatsheet/array-methods">array methods</router-link> like `forEach`, `map`, `filter`, `reduce`, etc., depends on the specific situation and your personal preference.
 Both have their uses and can be better in different scenarios.

 **For Loop:**